-While our guide was giving general information about Cappadocia, I was trying to text a friend.
-Soon, on both sides of the road vast region of those charming fairy chimneys appeared, leaving me with my mouth open.
+As our guide began sharing general information about Cappadocia, I tried to text a friend.
+Suddenly, on both sides of the road, the vast landscape of those enchanting fairy chimneys came into view, leaving me speechless.

-„Millions of years ago, lava from the volcanoes of Erciyes to the east and Hasan to the west covered the region to form what is now known as Cappadocia.
-The history of Cappadocia begins with the arrival of man after the lava had cooled more than 10,000 years ago“, the guide said.
+“Millions of years ago, lava from the Erciyes volcano to the east and Hasan to the west covered this region, forming what we now call Cappadocia.
+The history of Cappadocia begins with the arrival of humans after the lava cooled more than 10,000 years ago,” the guide explained.

-So I’ve just finished my text: „Can you imagine that after so many hours of jouncing and shaking, we’ve finally got to NOWHERE!“
+So I finished my text: “Can you imagine?
+After hours of bumping and jostling, we’ve finally made it to Nowhere!”

 The full Cappadocia SERIES